DataDog/integrations-core/cisco_secure_web_appliance/README.md

 - Access Logs: This records all Web Proxy filtering and scanning activity.
 - L4TM Logs: This records all Layer-4 Traffic Monitor activity.

-Visualize detailed insights into Web Proxy filtering and scanning activity and Layer-4 Traffic Monitor activity through the out-of-the-box dashboards.Additionally, out-of-the-box detection rules are available to help you monitor and respond to potential security threats effectively.
+Out-of-the-box dashboards help you to visualize detailed insights into Web Proxy filtering and scanning activity and Layer-4 Traffic Monitor activity.
+Additionally, out-of-the-box detection rules are available to help you monitor and respond to potential security threats effectively.

 ## Setup